 Jennifer Walker is an ex-physicist turned freelance writer specialising in art, travel and culture.
-She mostly writes about Budapest, Hungary, and surrounding regions in Hungary, Austria, and Central and Eastern Europe.
-She is currently co-authoring a guidebook on Prague, Vienna, Budapest for Moon Travel Guides.
+She mostly writes about Budapest and Vienna, as well as surrounding regions in Hungary, Austria, and Central and Eastern Europe.
+She is currently co-authoring a guidebook on Prague, Vienna, & Budapest for Moon Travel Guides.
 She just published a guide on Budapest with Insight Guides, and wrote the Hungary chapter for Lonely Planet's Global Coffee Tour.

 Originally from the UK, Jennifer comes from a mixed background of British and Hungarian heritage.
 Born in Epsom, Surrey, Jennifer grew up between East Sussex and Budapest, infusing her with a wanderlust and a fascination for other cultures.